How one cold lead outreach campaign drove over $1 million in sales

 It wasn’t luck that Nick’s promotion landed just right among his lead database.
 He understood what his audience would want, the right holiday to frame it around, and how to get the message out quickly.

 However, it didn’t end there.
 Once the responses flooded his Skipio dashboard, Nick tasked his three best salespeople with responding to interested customers.
 Conversation flowed through texting since some responders weren’t quite ready to get on the phone.
 By customizing his sales approach to best fit the needs of the customers, Nick was able to reach people that had gone un-contacted for some time.
 The database Nick used to send the text were people at various stages of the solar investment process.
 From that one text he got 29 sales!
+This is just one example of how to optimize your lead nurturing.

 The personalization Nick was able to give in the text resonated with his core standards as a business – creating the optimal customer experience.
 With the right time frame and promotion, everything was able to fall into place for Shine Solar.